pstiegele/ycrmWebcamUpload/README.md

 - If not already configured, set the webcams to upload the images accordingly to the defined paths.
 ## Hint
 If python error occurs that host key is missing: just connect once manually per ssh to server, save host key and thats it

-## Todo
-- notify if offline upload occurs
-- create notification if uploads occurs with an delay lesser than 90s

 ## Credits
 (C) 2020 Paul Stiegele